 Making "SMART" Resolutions

-Start by taking a moment to reflect on things that had a positive impact on your life in 2010.
+Start by taking a moment to reflect on things that had a positive impact on your life.
 Reflecting on the positive and writing down your thoughts can help you begin to work on realistic lifestyle changes.

 "If you find yourself saying, I will start tomorrow," states Alisa Sunness, Registered Dietitian, UW Health and Nutrition Education, "what is preventing you from beginning today?"